Kortelange/webpage/_books/yamas_and_niyamas.md

 - Week 4: Set aside one hour to eat an orange and give it your full attention.
 Describe the experience and for the rest of the week slow down and immerse yourself in everything that you do.
 Journal the experience.

 ### Santosha
-- Week 1:  Notice when you find yourself getting ready for «the next thing» or when you look for contentment from something outside yourself.
+- Week 1:  Notice when you find yourself getting ready for 'the next thing' or when you look for contentment from something outside yourself.
 Journal your observations.
 - Week 2: Notice how much energy you spend moving towards things you enjoy and avoiding what you dislike.
 Notice any physical gripping sensations in your body.
 Journal what you notice.
 - Week 3: Take responsibility for all your emotional disturbances.
 Choose to stay in the disturbance of to be content with the disturbance.
 - Week 4: Practice gratitude and nonsmoking.
 Be content with each moment as it is.

 ### Tapas
 - Week 1: Remember the cathartic times in your life and how they have shaped you.
-Notice times when you checked out from the pain and others when you stayed with the «blessing».
+Notice times when you checked out from the pain and others when you stayed with the 'blessing'.
 - Week 2: Choose a practice that impacts the quality of your life in a good way, like healthy eating or meditating.
 - Week 3: Practice staying a minute longer in whatever unpleasantness presenting itself to you.
 Can you let the unpleasantness/heat burn away your judgments, opinions and expectations?
 - Week 4: Pay attention to your daily choices.
 Are you making choices that are indulgent, or choices that build your strength and character?
 Try making the choices preparing you for the heat of life.